Joseph Farington: Association with the Royal Academy and its exhibitions

 After his early education in Maryland, Farington went to study with Richard Wilson in London in 1763.
 In 1764, 1765, and 1766 he won "premiums" from the Society of Artists for his landscape drawing; he became a member in 1765.
 He joined the Royal Academy when it was founded in 1769 and was elected an ARA in 1783 and an RA in 1785.
 Farington contributed works to the Academy's exhibitions every year until 1801, but only occasionally between 1801 and 1813.
+In 1802, two students attending the Royal Academy Schools, John Constable and Samuel Lane, came under his tutelage and remained close friends whom he championed at the Royal Academy for the rest of his life.
 He was an active member of the Academy and sat on several important committees, including the one which determined where artworks would be hung during the exhibitions.
 He also acted as executor for the estate of fellow Academician, John Webber.
 In 1793 he became a fellow of the Society of Antiquaries and helped establish the British Institution.
 He assisted in the Thomas Gainsborough, William Hogarth, and Richard Wilson exhibitions in 1806.

 Farington resided for a time in the Lake District and between 1776 and 1780 he made numerous drawings of the landscapes of the region and maintained a list describing what he believed should be their intended order.
 He took two trips in Europe, one to the Netherlands in 1793 "to prepare illustrations for an official record of the siege of Valenciennes".
 During the Peace of Amiens in 1802, he travelled to Paris with the artists Benjamin West, John Hoppner, and Johann Fuseli, among others.
 There he saw antique sculpture and Italian art; he also visited the studios of Jacques-Louis David and François Gérard.
 After returning from this trip, he painted less and less.